Motorbike insurance

 Modifications

-Any modifications you make to your bike after manufacture need to be declared, whether they’re cosmetic or performance-enhancing.
+You need to tell your insurance provider about any modifications you make to your bike after its manufacture, whether they’re cosmetic or performance-enhancing.

 Punctures